Q: Do you havethis plant/seeds for sale? How much does it cost?

 condition of a plant when it leaves our nursery.

 If something happens in transportation, it is beyond our control.
 However, we may send you a replacement with yor next order so we can cover shipping cost.
-Please contact us in exh individual case within 3 days of delivery if there is any problem with plants you received.
+Please contact us in within 3 days of delivery if there is any problem with plants you received.

 A: Solanums are heavy-drinkers, the plant needs plenty of water daily.
 It probably got over-dried in shipment.
 Water well, place in shade and the plant will survive, it's hard-to-kill one.
 It might drop leaves, but this won't be a fatal sign.
 Leaves will grow back.

-A: We use well water which contains a lot of lime and some iron.
+A: Irrigation water may contain calcium and iron.
 The residue should wash off with few drops of dish soap added water.
 You may use a very light solution of vinegar, too.
 After cleaning, rinse the leaves well with clean water.

 A: Many legume plants (Cassia, Delonix, Senna) and some other plants (Moringa is well know for it) drop leaves when in stress.
 Shipping is a big stress.
 Don't worry.
 Just make sure to keep it shade, in small pot.
 Water only when soil is somewhat dyr to touch.
 Plant will recover.